Anup-Antony/Pets-List/README.md

 # Additional Notes

 Since the application uses AJAX calls to fetch data from a different domain (CORS - Cross Origin Resource Sharing), there can be a cross domain issue while running the program.
-Hence, as precursor, do the following depending on the browser used.
+Hence, do the following depending on the browser being used.

 - Google Chrome : Disable web security.
 - Internet Explorer : "Allow blocked content" when prompted.